Add in a fade and your man bun is finally formal.

 2. Loose Messy Man Bun

 Your man bun fade doesn’t need to be perfectly slicked back to be appropriate for formal occasions.
 We like loose messy man buns because they are less serious.
-Just make sure that your hair looks moisturized, not dried out because then the loose style just looks sloppy.
-We recommend washing your hair with the Suave Men 2-in-1 Alpine Fresh Shampoo + Conditioner to make sure your hair is hydrated, clean, and healthy for your formal event.
+Just make sure that your hair looks moisturized, not dried out because then the loose style tends to just look sloppy.
+We recommend washing your hair with Suave Men Thick + Full 2-in-1 Shampoo + Conditioner to make sure your hair is hydrated, clean, and healthy for your formal event.

 3. Extra Sleek Man Bun

 We must admit, for the most formal of occasions, a sleek man bun fade is probably your best bet.
 It lets you keep your relaxed style while still cleaning up your look.
 All you need to do to create a sleek styled man bun is to add in a little pomade.
-We like guys to use the Axe Smooth Look: Shine Pomade when styling their hair for a sleek look.
+We suggest using AXE Smooth Look: Shine Pomade when styling their hair for a sleek look.
 Just apply the pomade to the top of your hair and slick back into a man bun.

 4. Extra Long Fade